Gourab-hub/Reactjs-using-Firebase-CRUD/README.md

 here use `map` function for using loop and `keys` using for unic identify the objects
 ## 2. Update the value

-- Create a new State variable to hand data
+- i.
+Create a new State variable to hand data
 ```javascript
 var [currentId,setCurrentId] = useState('')
 ```
-- Create a edit button on table
+- ii.
+Create a edit button on table
 ```javascript
    <td>
        <a className="btn btn-prymary" onClick={() => {setCurrentId(id)}} >